jaapo/netpro-project/doc/desc/protocols.md

 This list describes communication related to each client action.

 ##### Client startup
 When client process starts it creates the FAP TCP connection to port xxxx1.
 After connection has been successfully initialized, client sends the **handshake** message and waits for server's **handshake response**.
 When server receives a **handshake** from client, it adds the client to its client list, assigns a data port for it, and replies with the **handshake response**.
-User is notified about server name and successful connection
+Client opens another TCP connection to the server using remote port xxxx2.
+User is notified about server name and successful connection.

 ##### Commands
 User writes commands to the interface to access files.
 Each command is executed differently, most with a single message.